Miyagiii/Unofficial-Gogo-Anime-Download-API/README.md

-# Unoffical Gogo Anime Download API
+# unofficial Gogo Anime Download API
 A GogoAnime API used for downloading anime
 # Requirements
 BS4<br/>